Princess Theodora of Greece and Denmark (1906–1969): In Greece and abroad

 The second daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg, Theodora was born at Tatoi Palace, near Athens, on 30 May 1906.
 At the time of her birth, her father was traveling to Spain, where he represented the Greek royal family on the occasion of the marriage of King Alfonso XIII of Spain to Princess Victoria Eugenie of Battenberg, a cousin of her mother Alice.
-Baptized "Theodora" in honor of the Byzantine empress, but nicknamed "Dolla" by her family, the princess was raised within a united household, together with her elder sister Margarita (1905–1981), and younger sisters Cecilie (1911–1937), and Sophie (1914–2001).
+Baptised "Theodora" in honor of the Byzantine empress, but nicknamed "Dolla" by her family, the princess was raised within a united household, together with her elder sister Margarita, and younger sisters Cecilie, and Sophie.
 With their mother, Theodora and her sisters communicated in English, but they also used French, German, and Greek in the presence of their relatives and governesses.
 The princesses were formally educated in English and Greek.

 Theodora's early childhood was affected by the instability that the Kingdom of Greece experienced at the start of the twentieth century.
 Tired of attacks from the press and the opposition, Andrew and Alice found refuge in travel and spent most of the period between 1907 and 1908 outside the borders of their country.
 With their daughters, they stayed in the United Kingdom, Germany, Malta and Russia, where they reunited with their many relatives including Edward VII of the United Kingdom, Ernest Louis, Grand Duke of Hesse, Alexandra Feodorovna, and Prince and Princess Louis of Battenberg (Alice's parents).
 At this time, Theodora was introduced to her young maternal uncle and aunt, Louis and Louise, to whom she and her sister Margarita later became very close.

 In 1909, the Goudi coup occurred, a military putsch organized against the government of King George I of Greece, Theodora's grandfather.
 Shortly after this event, Prince Andrew and his brothers were forced to resign from the army.
 Concerned about the political situation of their country, Andrew and Alice once again found refuge abroad and stayed in the United Kingdom, France and Hesse.
 After considering a life in exile for a while, the couple returned to live in Greece, where their third daughter was born.
 At that time, Theodora was described by her maternal grandmother as a funny and imaginative little girl, but also very scatterbrained.